Edward Nik-Khah Profile

 2014. "'Power to the People': A Reply to Healy, Mangin, and Applbaum."
 Social Studies of Science, 44(4): 524-530. [link]

 2013.
 “Private Intellectuals and Public Perplexity: The Economics Profession and the Economic Crisis” (with Philip Mirowski).
-History of Political Economy 45(Supplement): 279-311. [link]
+History of Political Economy 45(Supplement), The Economist as Public Intellectual, Tiago Mata and Steven Medema, eds.: 279-311. [link]

 2013.
 Review of Masters of the Universe: Hayek, Friedman, and the Birth of Neoliberal Politics by Daniel Stedman Jones.
 EH.net.
 November. [link]